 We are not able to stop your Standing Order from leaving your account, this is your responsibility.
-If we have to return a rent overpayment to you we may charge you, please refer to the Fee Guide for details.
+If we have to return a rent overpayment to you we may charge you.

 Returning your deposit

 When you have moved out we will return your deposit less any agreed deductions.
 For details of what happens to your deposit and what to do if you do not agree with the proposed deductions, please refer to the section of this guide titled 'Your Security Deposit' and the Prescribed Information we gave you at the beginning of the tenancy.